Get Clear Answers About Your Divorce

 Get help with divorce debt

 Retirement accounts and pensions represent years of savings that deserve accurate valuation.
-As your property division lawyer in Aurora, we work to protect these accounts from unfair division, value pensions correctly, and assign debts to the responsible spouse.
-Our goal is to help you understand what you can claim without losing retirement savings.
+As a property division lawyer serving Aurora, we work to protect these accounts from unfair division, value pensions correctly, and assign debts to the responsible spouse.
+Our goal is to help clients understand what they can claim without losing retirement savings.

 Get help with division of property

-If you are in your fifties or sixties, courts recognize finding work takes longer.
+When someone is in their fifties or sixties, courts recognize finding work can take longer.
 Past career success affects payments based on current income, not previous earnings.
-Your monthly costs matter.
-We review proposed agreements when you are stressed to ensure numbers work long-term, not just temporarily.
+Monthly costs matter.
+We review proposed agreements when clients are stressed to ensure numbers work long-term, not just temporarily.

 Get help with spousal support

 When property transfers are not structured correctly, capital gains tax applies.
-When RRSP rollovers miss deadlines, you pay penalties.
-We calculate attribution rules, verify how support payments affect your return, and handle divorce tax matters before agreements are final.
+When RRSP rollovers miss deadlines, penalties apply.
+We calculate attribution rules, verify how support payments affect returns, and handle divorce tax matters before agreements are final.

 Learn how taxes affect divorce